 - Specialty pharmacy requirements

-Here’s what benefits teams see all the time: the financial pain isn’t always the plan you choose-it’s the messy period while coverage is changing.
+Benefits teams see this all the time: the pain isn't the plan choice, it's the messy transition.
+It's the billing chaos.

 - Coverage ends with your job.